OAuth 2.0 vs 2.1: What Changed and How to Migrate

 OAuth 2.1 prohibits tokens in query strings.
 Access tokens belong exclusively in Authorization headers or POST request bodies.

-Audit all your existing API calls immediately to eliminate any token transmission through URL parameters.
+Audit your API calls to confirm that tokens are never transmitted through URL parameters.

 OAuth 2.1 Security Requirements: PKCE, Exact Redirect Matching, and Token Rotation